Nettle. Tea, Beer, Pudding & Flagellation March 10th

 Winter’s in the World by Eleanor Parker

-Anyway, the point of this post is that, for the Anglo-Saxons, winter was over on the 7th February, and we are now in the season of ‘lencten’ which probably comes from ‘lenghtening days’ and which is Spring as we call it.
-The word eventually got absorbed into the Christian calendar, giving us the name of the fasting season which is ‘Lent’.
+Eleanor Parker’s book, on the Anglo-Saxon Year, is a wonderful book.
+It has a poetry about it, that also provides an insight into how Anglo-Saxon thought the world works.
+For a non-Old-English speaker, it, also, really gives some understanding of the language.
+It reveals that for the Anglo-Saxons, Winter’s End was on the 7th February.
+We are now in the season of ‘lencten’.
+This probably comes from ‘lenghtening days’ or Spring as we call it.
+The word eventually got absorbed into the Christian calendar, giving us the name of the fasting season, which is ‘Lent’.

-So Winter began on 7th October and ended on the 7th February.
-January was ‘Gēola‘ the month of Yule and February ‘Sol-mōnaþ‘ Mud month which Bede calls the ‘month of cakes’ which they offered to their gods in that month’.
+So Winter began, for the Anglo-Saxon, on 7th October and ended on the 7th February.
+January was called ‘Gēola‘ the month of Yule.
+February ‘Sol-mōnaþ‘ which is Mud month.
+The Venerable Bede in the 8th Century calls this the:

-The Venerable Bede says that before conversion to Christianity the Anglo-Saxons had two seasons of Winter and Summer.
-Winter began on the first full moon of October which they called Winterfylleth.
-The summer was called ‘sumor’ or ‘gear’ (which developed into our word ‘year’.
+Bede tells us that before conversion to Christianity, the Anglo-Saxons had two seasons – Winter and Summer.
+Winter began on the first full moon of October, which they called Winterfylleth.
+The summer was called ‘sumor’ or ‘gear’ which developed into our word ‘year’.

 manuscript drawing possibly of the Venerable Bede